bsmr-openproject/oql/README.md

 Syntax Definition
 =================

-The OQL Syntax for the currently available features is defined in EBNF:
+The OQL Syntax for the currently available features is defined in EBNF.

+Note that for readability purposes the following POSIX character classes are used inside the EBNF:

+* `[:print:]` - all printable characters, including whitespace
+* `[:space:]` - whitespace (horizontal and vertical)

 ````EBNF
 queryExpr = optionalSpace, filterExpr, optionalSpace